Texas UST Operator Training

-Antea Group’s Class A/B and Class C underground storage tank (UST) operator training and evaluation courses are approved by the Texas Commission on Environmental Quality (TCEQ).
-Of note: This Class A/B training course is based on TCEQ's 2011 UST Rule.
-The Class A/B training associated with the current Texas UST Rule, effective May 31, 2018 is forthcoming.
-All Operators taking this A/B course will need to be retrained according to the TCEQ May 31, 2018 UST Rule by January 1, 2020.
+Antea Group’s Class A/B and Class C underground storage tank (UST) operator training and evaluation courses are approved by the Texas Commission on Environmental Quality (TCEQ) and includes the 2018 rule changes.
+Of note: All A/B Operators must be retrained and complete a training course with the 2018 rules by January 1, 2020.
+Completion of this course satisfies the TCEQ retraining requirements.

 After completing the training and passing the evaluation, you will receive a certificate that you can download and print for your records.
-This certificate will expire on December 31, 2019.
+This certificate will expire in three years after course completion.

 Antea Group’s Texas Class A/B UST operator training course is available on-demand, making it easy for you to complete anytime and anywhere.
 The course is self-paced, allowing you to stop and start as many times as you wish.

 Depending on the user, the training typically takes up to four hours to complete.
 In addition, your course purchase comes with a comprehensive handbook that can be downloaded and used as an on-the-job reference tool.